 Would you leave your open wallet lying around?
 You should always lock your phone the same way you lock your PC when you aren’t using it.
 For extra protection consider a remote-wipe software such as our free Anti-Theft for Mobile.
 It gives you the power to lock and erase your phone wherever you are.

 5. Keep your system updated and get a quality security app if available.

 You phone is a little computer.
 Old software can have vulnerabilities that can lead to mobile malware trouble.
 Take any software update your provider or phone manufacturers offer.
 And keep your apps updates.
-For the kind of protection for your mobile you’ve grown to expect for your PC, consider mobile security software.
-You can try F-Secure’s Mobile Security for free.
+For the kind of protection for your mobile you’ve grown to expect for your PC, consider mobile security software such as F-Secure’s Mobile Security.

 Helsinki will play host to the first summit between Vladimir Putin and Donald Trump, two…